Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 Cartwright · The Twenty-Four Hour Mind

 The exam room is the most efficient architecture your brain has for formal evaluation under stakes — built during years of actual exams and running forward into adult life on repeat.
-A performance review, a difficult conversation, a professional moment where you don’t know if you’ve done enough — your brain reaches for the exam room because it already has that template loaded.
-It’s not nostalgia.
-It’s efficiency.
+A performance review, a difficult conversation, a moment where you don’t know if you’ve done enough — your brain reaches for the exam room because it already has that template loaded and calibrated.
+The room isn’t the memory.
+It’s the mold.

 If the image is already gone but something is still sitting in your chest —